Soy Milk Nutrition Facts: Cup, 250ml, and 500ml

 How Soy Milk Fits Into a Diet

-Unsweetened soy milk is useful when you want a plant milk with more protein than almond, oat, or rice milk, especially in smoothies, cereal, coffee, and protein shakes.
+Unsweetened soy milk is useful when you want a dairy-free plant milk with more protein than most almond, oat, coconut, or rice milks.

-Use soy milk with oats, cereal, smoothies, coffee, cocoa, whey or pea protein, fruit, or chia pudding when you want liquid calories with some protein.
+Use soy milk with oats, cereal, smoothies, coffee, cocoa, pea protein, fruit, or chia pudding when you want liquid calories with some protein.

-This page uses a generic soy milk profile.
-Fortified cartons, vanilla flavors, barista blends, and shelf-stable products can change calories, sugar, sodium, and micronutrients.
+This page uses a generic unsweetened-style soy milk profile.
+Vanilla flavors, barista blends, shelf-stable cartons, and allergy-specific products can change calories, sugar, sodium, and micronutrients.

 Plan Around Soy Milk